Policies

 Meals

 I provide all meals, organic when possible, except baby food and formula.
 Whole milk is offered to children between the ages of 12 and 24 months, otherwise I offer low fat milk.
 Water is encouraged between meals.
 Breakfast is served at approximately 8:30.
 Lunch is around 12:30 and snack at 4:00.
 If your child is not here at those times, please feed your child(ren) prior to arrival.
 I do not allow eating all over the house.
 Meals are served family style at the table or highchair.
 Healthy eating habits start when children are young.
 I prepare healthy meals and teach good nutrition.
 Parents who want their child to have a special diet or eat special foods must provide those foods.
-Food is shared by all, so please bring plenty if you bring your own food.
 I encourage children to try new foods, but allow them to spit out whatever is unpleasant to them.
 All food allergies must be posted in writing.

 I do offer treats for birthdays, holidays and other special events.
 The birthday child is allowed to pick what we eat and what we do.
 They are the king or queen for the day.
-Often they want to go to Chuck E Cheese or McDonald's for their special day.
 I discourage gum chewing for this age group.
 To avoid problems in a group setting, I ask that gum be thrown away prior to arrival.